 Routing

-Routing allows Private Networks in the same VPC to communicate with each other, via automatically-created and managed routes.
+Routing allows Private Networks in the same VPC to communicate with each other, via managed and custom routes.
+Routing is activated by default whenever you create a new VPC, and can be activated on pre-existing VPCs by following these steps.

 VPC